oracle/tribuo/docs/Security.md

 access to Tribuo's interfaces.
 Tribuo's data loaders and other interfaces perform defensive copying and other standard procedures when user code crosses over into Tribuo's internals.
-For performance reasons, however, this defensive behavior is not generally the case for calls within Tribuo (e.g.  the linear algebra library exposes mutable state to reduce copying).
+For performance reasons, however, this defensive behavior is not generally the case for calls within Tribuo (e.g., the linear algebra library exposes mutable state to reduce copying).

 ## Serialized files